janethw/janethw/README.md

 I am a software engineer who recently completed a Code First Girls Software Degree along with various other courses including Harvard's CS50x and CS50 Artificial Intelligence with Python on EdX.

 ## About Me
 I discovered a love of software engineering when I set out to learn Python programming a few years ago.
 The concept of solving logical problems and understanding the systems and networks of our digital lives is what captivates me most about software engineering.
-While I haven't held a professional software engineering position yet, I have enjoyed working collaboratively with other developers and continue to build my skills and knowledge.
+While I haven't held a professional software engineering position, I have enjoyed working collaboratively with other developers and continue to build my skills and knowledge.

 ## Skills
 I have gained knowledge of the following programming languages and tools: